SAP-samples/btp-developer-guide-cap/documentation/saas/3-deploy-to-cf.md

-# Build and Deploy the Application in the SAP BTP, Cloud Foundry Runtime
+# Deploy in the SAP BTP, Cloud Foundry Runtime

 Build and deploy the MTA file with the following command: